Technical DataHOW TO CALCULATE THE LOADING CAPACITY FOR MODULAR STRUCTURES

 Need to equip your production line with carts?
-You could buy heavy steel carts, too big for the job with extra shelves that are not required.
+You could buy heavy steel carts, too big for the job and with extra shelves that are not required.
 Alternatively, you can use a modular system to build custom-made, adaptive carts specially designed for the desired part and used to move your components or products with a lighter and efficient cart solution.
 Build a custom cart that is strong enough for industrial work.
 Loading materials, picking orders and moving tools will become easier with our lean manufacturing solutions.

-Our material handling systems let you design carts for the transport of virtually anything imaginable within the physical limits of the used system.
+Our material handling systems let you design carts for the transport of virtually anything imaginable within the physical limits of the system.

 Have we piqued your curiosity?
 Read on to find out which are the five most common types of carts built with material handling systems.